 80. Law Society of NSW, Submission at 3.
 The Public Defenders submitted that any "halfway position where a lawyer appears in anything less than an advocate's proper role, with professional discretion to frame questions as he or she deems appointed legal representative should, in the first instance, take instructions from, and (as far as possible) be responsible to, the accused.
 This would place the court-appointed legal representatives in the best position to fulfil their obligations both to the client and to the court.
-Where the accused gives no instructions, or inadequate or perverse instructions, the court-appointed representative should simply strive to act in the best interests of the accused, as he or she would if there were a conventional retainer.
+Where the accused gives no instructions, or inadequate or perverse instructions, the court-appointed representative should simply strive to act in the best interests of the accused,81 as he or she would if there were a conventional retainer.
 The advocate is never at liberty to invent a defence case and is bound by instructions as to facts.
-Some testing of the evidence can be undertaken in the absence of instructions, the possibly inadequate cross-examination is the result of the accused's decision.
+Some testing of the evidence can be undertaken in the absence of instructions about events but if the accused declines to give such instructions, the possibly inadequate cross-examination is the result of the accused's decision.
 This is not unfair.
-In all other respects, the courtappointed representative should have the same obligations and authority as if engaged by the accused.
+In all other respects, the courtappointed representative should have the same obligations and authority as if engaged by the accused.83